Algebraicity of the Brascamp-Lieb constants: Introduction

 be a tuple of matrices.
 We also view $\V$ as a representation of $\Q$ and refer to $(\V, \tup)$ as a quiver datum.
 Following \cite{ChiDer-2021}, we define the \emph{capacity} of $(\V, \tup)$ as

 where $\pd_{n_j}$ denotes the set of all real positive definite $n_j\times n_j$ matrices.

 The \emph{quiver BL constant} associated to $(\V, \tup)$ is defined as

-We point our that when $k=1$ and all $\ar_{1j}$ are singletons (\emph{i.e.}, $\Q$ is the \emph{$m$-subspace quiver}), $\bl_\Q(\V, \tup)$ is the celebrated BL constant associated to $(\V, \tup)$; see \cite{BenCarChrTao-2008} for a systematic study of those constants.
-When all $\ar_{ij}$ are singletons but $k$ is arbitrary (\emph{i.e.}, $\Q$ is a \emph{complete bipartite quiver}), the logarithm of $\bl_{\Q}(\V, \tup)$ coincides with the optimal constant in the Anantharam-Jog-Nair inequality associated to $(\V, \tup)$; see \cite{AJN-2022}.
+We point out that when $k=1$ and all $\ar_{1j}$ are singletons, $\bl_\Q(\V, \tup)$ is the celebrated BL constant associated to $(\V, \tup)$; see \cite{BenCarChrTao-2008} for a systematic study of those constants.
+When all $\ar_{ij}$ are singletons but $k$ is arbitrary, the logarithm of $\bl_{\Q}(\V, \tup)$ coincides with the optimal constant in the Anantharam-Jog-Nair inequality associated to $(\V, \tup)$; see \cite{AJN-2022} and \cite{ChiDer-2023}.

 We say that $(\V, \tup)$ is \emph{feasible} if $\capa_\Q(\V, \tup)>0$ or, equivalently, $\bl_\Q(\V, \tup)< \infty$.
 We say that $(\V, \tup)$ is \emph{extremizable} if it is feasible and the minimum in $(\ref{capacity-eqn})$ is attained for some $Y=(Y_1, \ldots, Y_m) \in \prod_{j=1}^m \pd_{n_j}$.
 We call any such tuple $Y$ an \emph{extremizer} for $(\V, \tup)$.